y-arjun-y/arjunyadav/pages-md/projects.md

 #### Summary

-First (and probably last) time chairing was a decent success (even though I had skipped the first day, oh well - it was well worth it).
+First (and probably last) time chairing was a decent success (even though I had skipped the first day, oh well, I was not going to skip beach day with my classmates).

 ![GMAMUN Jr.](/gmamunjr.jpg)